 "Miang" refers to the food wrapped in leaves while "kham" means one bite.
 This dish, originally from Northern Thailand is eaten as an appetizer.
 Ingredients, cut in very small pieces, form a kaleidoscope of flavors.

-There are many kinds of dipping sauce going with miang kham.
-Our favorite is simply a blond caramel made with 4 tablespoons of coconut sugar cooked a few minutes with it's equivalent in water.
+There are many dipping sauces for miang kham.
+Our favourite is simply a blond caramel prepared with 1 tablespoon of coconut sugar dissolved in 2 tablespoons of water.